sjfricke/Tango-C-NDK-Tutorial/Section_04_Project/Tutorials/Chapter_10.md

 If we pause our application we need to take the correct steps to get Tango disconnected correctly.
 What we need to do is well self documented from good naming conventions on Tango's part.

 * The first thing we call is `TangoConfig_free(tango_config_);` which will properly free the `TangoConfig` object
-* It is good memory managment practice to set the point to null to prevent it being seen as valid else where in the program
+* It is good memory management practice to set the point to null to prevent it being seen as valid elsewhere in the program
 	* `tango_config_ = nullptr;`
 * Last we call `TangoService_disconnect();` where Tango will unbind the service for use we have on it